 New materials based on plant matter seem to be filling the gap.
 A crop (forgive the pun) of viable leather alternatives have been developed, including those from pineapple leaves (Piñatex ®), cactus leaves, apples, mushrooms and even coffee.

 One of the most successful new materials, Piñatex ®, (a registered trade mark) is made from cellulose extracted from pineapple leaf fibres.
-It has the advantage of being a product used and developed according to the principles of a circular economy, that is, an economy which is restorative and regenerative by design, not the take-make-waste associated with the traditional industrial model.
+It has the advantage of being a product used and developed according to the principles of a circular economy, that is, an economy which is aims for zero waste by keeping products in circulation, by reusing or refashioning them into something else.
+This is distinct from the extraction, manufacture and discard model associated with traditional industrial practice.
 A circular economy is guided by three key principles:

 Piñatex ® also claims to be a product embodying cradle to cradle values.
 This means that whilst it benefits the environment and workers through its production, at the end of its lifecycle, it can also be recycled or biodegrade.
 As an agricultural waste product, Piñatex ® provides an additional source of income for small scale farmers and their communities with minimal environmental impact.